 The night before I made a whole batch of playdough.
 I created multiple colours and also some had glitter in them as well.
 I added the food dye to each batch and made sure they were very bright vivid colours to make it even more fun.
 (Make sure you wear gloves as my hands were stained for a couple of days – yes I had green and red hands)

 I made the playdough recipe from McKenzie’s Cream of Tartar for playdough as it gives a nice smooth fluffy feeling.
-If you use this way to make playdough it will come out so nice and soft, it will be just like the ones at the store.
-Yes you heard that right!
+If you use this way to make playdough it will come out so nice and soft, just like the ones at the store.
+Yes, you heard that right!
 Give it a go and see.
 Make a big batch and put it all in containers for a rainy day.
 The kids loved this and played with the dough and their creations for hours.

 2. Baking Fun

-If you have a packet cake mix this keeps things easy and all you need to do is add the eggs/egg and milk, stir and then put it in the oven.
+If you have a packet of cake mix this keeps things easy and all you need to do is add the eggs/egg and milk, stir and then put it in the oven.
 Simple cake made!
-You can ice it or add chocolate bits like we did, the choice is yours.
+You can ice it or add chocolate bits as we did, the choice is yours.
 Enjoy!

 3. Painting Fun

-I wanted to get the kids painting, and I did not want a paint that causes issues with clothes or bad if you accidentally eat it.
+I wanted to get the kids painting, and I did not want paint that causes issues with clothes or bad if you accidentally eat it.
 So I made my own paint.
-How I hear you ask??
+How do I hear you ask??